Generic Name: Hydrocortisone Rectal Foam (hye droe KOR ti sone)

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Bowel block, fistulas, holes, sores, or wounds on the rectal area, or irritation of the lining of the belly.
+- If you have any of these health problems: Bowel block; fistula; a fungal infection; holes, sores, or wounds on the rectal area; peritonitis; or recent bowel surgery.

 This is not a list of all drugs or health problems that interact with Cortifoam (hydrocortisone rectal foam).